jayTobi/thorntail-microprofile/README.md

 For details see: https://thorntail.io/posts/thorntail-runner/

+### Problems running on Windows OS
 **Please be aware that starting your application under a Windows OS, can cause unpredictable errors, e.g. if you use too many dependencies ( at least with Thorntail <= 2.3.0)**

+To fix one (or all?) of the errors, normally something like "classpath too long", in your IDE you need additional config to handle the classpath.

+E.g. in IntelliJ you can edit your "Run configuration"  (of your Runner, integration test) and use the **Shorten command line** setting to e.g. "JAR Manifest" under the "Configuration" tab.
+The default is to only use class names which leads to the error.

 ## Application structure
 The directory `src/main/resources` contains the default configuration